 In 2014 Julia Alvarez received the National Medal of the Arts Award from President Barack Obama.
 An icon in Latino literature, Dominican-American poet, novelist, essayist and writer in residence at Middlebury College, Julia has supported and inspired the girls, volunteers, and staff at The Mariposa DR Foundation since the beginning.
 Her novel, “In the Time of the Butterflies” tells the story of the Mirabal sisters, the heroines of the Dominican Republic, who lost their lives fighting for social justice in the times of Trujillo.

 Tesha McCord Poe is a passionate educator and fundraiser who uses her legal and business background to support the long term success of nonprofits.
-A graduate of Barnard College, Columbia University with a B.A. in economics, Tesha received a JD/MBA from Northwestern University and has worked in several industries including broadcast journalism for NBC News, banking for Merrill Lynch, corporate attorney in Silicon Valley and as a tenure track law teacher under Martha Kanter, former U.S Undersecretary of Education.
-Tesha has spent the last decade working as a senior administrator in independent schools in the Bay Area.
-In this capacity Tesha has partnered with leadership teams to set and implement innovative educational strategies and provide growing revenue streams through admissions and fundraising K-12.
-Tesha currently serves as the Chief Advancement Officer for Castilleja School in Palo Alto California where she is helping to lead the school’s largest campaign which will develop innovative learning spaces and provide access to more deserving students.
-Formerly she served as Associate Head of School for Hillbrook School in Los Gatos, California where she has recently returned to serve as a trustee.
-Tesha also serves as a trustee for Live Oak School in San Francisco and has been on the boards of POCIS, SV Faces and the Cupertino Bar Association.
+A graduate of Barnard College, Columbia University with a B.A. in economics, Tesha received a JD/MBA from Northwestern University and has worked in several industries including broadcast journalism, banking, corporate law, and as a tenure track law teacher.
+Tesha spent the last decade working as a senior administrator in independent schools in the Bay Area where she helped set and implement innovative educational strategies and provide growing revenue streams.
+In Fall 2018, Tesha joined the Boys and Girls Club of the Peninsula as the Chief Development Officer which serves 2,500 students in 9 sites near Palo Alto.
+Prior to BGCP Tesha led advancement teams at Castilleja School and Hillbrook School.

 Jessica Mitchell was born in Rome, Italy, to an American father and a Chilean mother.
 She grew up in the U.S. and traveled extensively in Chile and in Europe.
 In 1988 she taught English in a Chilean elementary school.
 She earned a BS in Education from SUNY Cortland (New York) in 1994 and taught preschoolers in Ithaca for 3 years.
 She and her husband Rich Sheiman have 3 children, Max, Emma, and Ivy.
 Jessica holds Montessori certification at both the Early Childhood and Elementary I levels.
 She taught at the Elizabeth Anne Clune (EAC) Montessori School of Ithaca for 4 years, and then homeschooled for 3 years.
 With her children now in public schools, Jessica works for the Ithaca Beer Company, developing recipes and menus for their farm-to-table brewpub.